Skip to content

 History of National Lace Day

-National Lace Day’s history is the history of lace, which is as convoluted and interwoven as the substance itself.
+The background of National Lace Day includes the history of lace, which is as convoluted and interwoven as the substance itself.
 Italians say it was created there in 1943 by a Milanese family by the name of Sforza.
 The Flemish claim is founded on a painting from 1485 where a priest can be seen wearing an alb with what appears to be lace on it.

 What is far more likely is that it was developed in multiple locations and times throughout the world, but what is actually known is that it was widely known and produced in the 16th century.